flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes/index.md

   - order: 1
     body: >-
-      > “For all of you that have made a fortune in the markets, or seen your 401Ks rise beyond your wildest expectations, more good news is coming!’
+      > “For all of you that have made a fortune in the markets, or seen your 401Ks rise beyond your wildest expectations, more good news is coming!"

       President Trump on Twitter praising the recent rally in the stock market.